reshma223/Task/README.md

-To view the Task
+To view the Task.
-Click cypress-e2e
+Click cypress-e2e.
-Simple Task to add expense and income with loop
+Simple Task to add expense and income using loop.